 World Hope International’s current work in Cambodia focuses on fighting gender-based violence and extreme poverty:

-- Gender-based Violence: World Hope International and the United Nations work together to fight violence against women in Cambodia with a special program.
+- Gender-based Violence: World Hope International and the United Nations work together to fight violence against women in Cambodia.

 World Hope International has been working in India since 1997, primarily through its child sponsorship program in Central and Northeast India.